 Cerrejón is an integrated mining and transport complex in La Guajira, a department in the northernmost section of Colombia.
-It includes a thermal coal open-pit mine that produces 32 million tonnes a year, a railroad that is 150 kilometres long, and a maritime port able to receive ships of up to 180,000 tonnes dead weight.
-The company employs 10,000 people, of which over 99% are Colombian nationals.
-It is the largest private exporter and one of the most important tax payers in Colombia.
+It includes a thermal coal open-pit mine that producesmore than 32 million tons a year, a railroad that is 150 kilometres long, and a maritime port able to receive ships of up to 180,000 tons dead weight.
+The company employs more than12,000 people (direct jobs and contractors), of which over 99% are Colombian nationals.
+It is one of the most important private exporters and tax payers in Colombia.

 Cerrejón is known for its social and environmental programs, which have earned it international awards.
-The Cerrejón Foundations System comprises four foundations.
-It works closely with the Colombian government and with national and international bodies to promote and accelerate sustainable, fair development for La Guajira and its people.
+The Cerrejón Foundations System address the most significant issues in La Guajira: Water, Institutional Strengthening, Indigenous Guajira, and Progress.
+It works closely with the Colombian government and with national and international bodies to promote and accelerate development for La Guajira and its people.

-Cerrejón is independently operated, but belongs in three equal parts to subsidiaries of BHP Billiton, Anglo American, and Xstrata.
+Cerrejón is independently operated, but belongs in three equal parts to subsidiaries of BHP, Anglo American, and Glencore.